odpi/specs/ODP-Runtime.md

 Compliance
 ----------

-In order to location common resources, some commonly set configuration details are necessary.
+In order to locate common resources, some commonly set configuration details are necessary.

 -   All environment variables discussed in this section MUST be set on all nodes.
 > Comment (SCG): We need to discuss the scope of these variables.
 Are they automatically available to every user that logs into the machine, or is there a standard location in which an "-env.sh" script can be found to set the environment variables?